National phone center *6050

 The NII may appoint a person to receive the benefit instead of the entitled person in the following cases:

-The National Insurance Institute shall appoint as the benefit recipient, the person in whose care or custody is the entitled person, or any other person, in accordance with the Institute's decision.
+The National Insurance Institute shall appoint the person in whose care or custody is the entitled person, or any other person as the benefit recipient - in accordance with the Institute's decision.

-The National Insurance Institute shall decide whether to pay him the entire benefit or part of it, according to circumstances as the NII sees them.
+The National Insurance Institute shall decide whether to pay him/her the entire benefit or part of it, as the NII deems fit.

 The decision regarding the appointment of a benefit recipient who is not a parent or child of the person entitled is made after consultation with the rehabilitation officers authorized by the NII.